Skip to Main Content

 Fundible: Best for startups

-Who Fundible is good for: Startups and business owners with bad credit can be good candidates for Fundible loans.
+Who it’s for: Startups and business owners with bad credit can be good candidates for Fundible loans.
 Its website states you only need a personal credit score of 500 (a spokesperson said it will consider a score of 450) and an average monthly revenue of $8,000 to be considered for approval.
+It’s a good option for business owners who want to pay off debt quickly since there are no prepayment penalties.

 Backd: Best for short-term loans